Sensor Simulator controllable through Kepler

 The 'master' threads were blocked on _serverSocketChannel.accept(); because I failed to explicitly turn off blocking: _serverSocketChannel.configureBlocking(false);.
 Now you can start and stop the sensor sim from within kepler.
 However import of a site layout isn't working yet after all my changes.

-#3 Updated by Derik Barseghian almost 7 years ago
+#3 Updated by Derik Barseghian about 7 years ago

 Matt thinks this better as a dialog.
 I was taking the actor approach for want of time, and so it's very apparent when the simulator is running -- I think a menu dialog fails on this.
 Perhaps an "S" toolbar button that brings up a dialog would be best.
 Regardless, lowering 'importance' as we may not have time to include it in the first release.